 This first round was therefore unsurprising.
 The favorites are gone and we will see Friday 11 October 2013 certainly a little more suspense.

 On the central court, for example, we had a generation conflict between Gastón Malacalza / Alejandro Ruiz Muñoz and Godo Díaz / Matías Marina.
-It was finally Malacalza and Ruiz Munoz who managed to win 7-5 and 7-6.
+It was ultimately Malacalza and Ruiz Munoz who managed to win 7-5 and 7-6.

 Franck Binisti discovers the padel at the Pyramid Club in 2009 in the Paris region.
 Since then padel is part of his life.
 You often see him touring France by going to cover the big French paddle events.